Coloby/quartz_notes/quartz_content/PublicNotes/leverage.md

 	- [[Never be a fly]]

 - Smaller
+	- Prediction - which scenario will give the most outcomes?
 	- Quantity * Quality = Output
 		- most people are X [-](https://youtu.be/AFbtGxzV3BE?t=129)
 			- low on quality (wisdom)